This page provides best practices for optimizing and accelerating content delivery with Cloud CDN. The sections are divided into several key areas.

-Using versioned URLs to update content
+Use versioned URLs to update content

 Versioning content serves a different version of the same content, effectively removing it by showing users new content before the cache entry expires.
-Because versioning is free and easy to use, we recommend you use versioning as the default approach for updating cacheable content.
+Because versioning is free and easy to use, we recommend that you use versioning as the default approach for updating cacheable content.

 Add a query string:

-- Alter the file name:
+Alter the file name:

 Alter the file path:

 When you add the parameter, you change the name of the file and the URL.
 This change forces the cache to ignore any existing cache entry.

-Using invalidation sparingly to remove content
+Use invalidation sparingly to remove content

 Invalidation removes content from the Cloud CDN distributed cache servers before the cache entry expires.
 Invalidation is eventually consistent.